DMTF/Redfish-Tools/doc-generator/README.md

 The **Redfish doc generator**, [`doc_generator.py`](doc_generator.py#L1 "doc_generator.py#L1"), is a Python tool that generates documentation from JSON Schema files and supplemental files in a specified or default [output mode and format](#output-modes-and-formats).

-To [configure the generated documentation](#configuration), specify configuration options through either or both configuration keys and command-line arguments.

 ## Installation

 1. Clone the `Redfish-Tools` repository: